hcastillo-nopan/lambda/README.md

 # GraalVM Lambda

+## Context
+- At some point in the future we might want to have lightweight AWS Lambdas functions for some scenarios: e.g. DynamoDB trigger, SNS event, scheduled job
+- Normally AWS Lambdas use a lightweight runtime to save costs - we are charged by memory footprint and execution time)
+- This doesn't fit very good with Java, but there is a way to improve the cost of running Java based lambdas

-## Why
+## GraalVM compilation
+- GraalVM allows you to compile Java code into native executables - native for the environment on which you will run it
+- It used AOT (ahead of time) compilation, which means that the Java code is compiled before it is run during build time

 ## Why Quarkus
 - AWS Lambda builder out of the box.
-- Compatible also with AWS API gateway.
+- Compatible also with AWS API gateway - Lambda proxy integration
 - Spring build not natively compatible with GraalVM.
-A lot of tweaks needed - like manually using a Docker image builder.
-Dependencies are not GraalVM friendly and might need more tweaks.
+Dependencies are not native-friendly and might need more tweaks.
 - Drawback: Nopan starter will not work with Quarkus.

+## Drawbacks
+- Nopan starter will not work with Quarkus
+- GraalVM will require extra tweaks for reflection and usage of `Random`

 ## How to deploy
 - Package application into normal jar